 An annual vaccination to prevent flu is the best way to reduce the risk of getting the flu and spreading it to others.
 When more people get vaccinated, it is less likely that the flu viruses will spread through a community.

-The vaccine typically changes each year and contains flu virus strains that are expected to be prevalent during the upcoming flu season.
+The vaccine typically changes each year and contains the four flu virus strains that are expected to circulate in the U.S. during the upcoming flu season.
 The effectiveness of influenza vaccines varies depending on several factors, such as the age and health of the recipient, the types of circulating influenza viruses, and the degree of similarity between circulating viruses and those included in the vaccine.

 The task of producing a new vaccine for the next flu season starts well before the current season ends.
 For the FDA, it’s a year-round initiative.

-The flu vaccine will trigger your immune system to produce antibodies that can protect against influenza disease — it will not make you sick with the flu.
-It can take about two weeks after vaccination for antibodies to develop in the body, which is an important reason to get your flu vaccine before flu activity starts.
+The flu vaccine will trigger your immune system to produce antibodies to protect against influenza disease — it will not make you sick with the flu.
+It can take about two weeks after vaccination for antibodies to develop in the body, which is an important reason to get your flu vaccine early, before flu activity starts.

 Why We Need New Flu Vaccines Every Year

 There are several reasons a new flu vaccine must be made each year.

 Flu viruses can change from year to year, so the vaccine is updated to protect against new virus strains that are expected to circulate in the U.S. The vaccine needs to include influenza virus strains that most closely match those in circulation for the influenza season.
 In addition, the protection provided by the flu vaccine a person received in the previous year will diminish over time and may be too low to prevent influenza disease into next year’s flu season.